 Montgomery Gentry released six albums on first record label Columbia records before making a switch to Average Joes Entertainment.
 Though Montgomery Gentry didn't see a whole lot of radio love or appear much on the country songs chart in the later part of their career, their records and shows kept selling thanks to a loyal fanbase they built up over the years.

 On Sept.
 8, 2017, Troy Gentry passed away in a tragic helicopter crash in Medford, New Jersey.
-After a few months of uncertainty, Montgomery confirmed that he would continue the group without his longtime partner, which has a studio album finished and ready for 2018.
-In honor of the band, let's take a look at the 10 best Montgomery Gentry songs.
+After a few months of uncertainty, Montgomery confirmed that he would continue the group without his longtime partner, which had new music finished and ready for 2018.
+In honor of the country star duo, let's take a look at the 10 best Montgomery Gentry songs.